 On June 30, 2011, we terminated our relationship with our Spanish and Danish distributors resulting in contract termination charges of \$0.5 million and \$0.1 million, respectively, which we recorded as restructuring charges during the three months ended June 30, 2011.
+We recorded no charges related to the termination of these relationships in during the three months ended September 30, 2011.

 In 2010, we commenced the closure of our Biomateriali manufacturing facility in Brindisi, Italy and the related transition of production to our existing corporate headquarters in Burlington, Massachusetts.
-For the six months ended June 30, 2011, restructuring charges were \$1.0 million which consisted of approximately \$0.3 million associated with the transfer of manufacturing equipment and \$0.7 million related to deferred rent charges upon exiting the Biomateriali facility in March 2011.
+For the nine months ended September 30, 2011, restructuring charges were \$1.0 million which consisted of approximately \$0.3 million associated with the transfer of manufacturing equipment and \$0.7 million related to deferred rent charges upon exiting the Biomateriali facility in March 2011.